Practicing Tolerance In Your Relationship

 - Build skills to support the tolerance meter with balance.

 - Create a system that allows for a healthy tolerance level.

 In order to allow this new habit to take root in your relationship, there must be added value.
-Habits that are organized, value driven and properly structured allow a person to have the peace of mind to follow direction without feeling overwhelmed or consumed.
+Habits that are organized, value-driven and properly structured allow a person to have the peace of mind to follow direction without feeling overwhelmed or consumed.
 As a relationship counselor, I highly support the utilization and implementation of healthy habits.

-When a person associates positive value to an activity of change, they are often more willing to engage in the task and effectively complete it.
+When a person associates the positive value to an act of change, they are often more willing to engage in the task and effectively complete it.
 You can work to increase value per specific task as a goal to improve success.